How to add maven compiler plugin in java project

 </configuration>

-To override the target folder with target/myclasses, We can use the below configuration.
+By default, compiled source files, i.e., class files, will be written to the target/test/classes folder.
+To override the target folder with target/myclasses, you can use the following configuration.

 <build>